 - CERT Basic Training: COVID-19 Update

 - The remaining in-person CERT training sessions are postponed due to COVID-19 restrictions.
-We are launching a “hybrid” CERT training program that will be delivered partially online, and partially in small, in-person skills sessions.
-Check back for updates, or if you’d like to sign up for notifications when CERT is scheduled, please register at http://ppcert.eventzilla.net Email any questions about training to email@example.com
+We currently offering a “hybrid” CERT training program that is delivered partially online, and partially in small, in-person skills sessions.
+If you’d like to sign up for notifications when CERT is scheduled, please register at http://ppcert.eventzilla.net Email any questions about training to email@example.com

 - Tourniquets and Deep Wounds Training: Bleeding Control first aid training is included in the regular CERT Basic training session.
 Additional “Stop the Bleed” classes are offered by UC Health.
 Go to uchealth.org/events/events for further details.